 Mission Creek Greenway & Scenic Canyon Regional Park

-Further into Kelowna, more spectacular fall colours can be witnessed along the expansion Mission Creek Greenway trail network.
+Further, into Kelowna, more spectacular fall colours can be witnessed along the Mission Creek Greenway trail network.
 Phase 2 of the Mission Creek Greenway trails extends into the phenomenal Scenic Canyon, which includes Layer Cake Mountain.

 While defined for the most part as an Easy hike, there are sections of this trail network which include steeper grades and unstable footing, so caution is required by novice hikers and children.
 The deciduous trees provide a vibrant colourful scene nestled in the shadow of Layer Cake Mountain and rimming Mission Creek.
 The trail extends 9.2 kilometres into the park; however, you can traverse 13.68 kilometres from the main parking lot to a waterfall past the ranger station.
 A definite outing not to be missed at this time of the year!